tasm-io/tasm/user_manual/user_manual.md

 TASM comes with 4 visual devices that can be interacted with by toggling the view in the device tabs panel alongside the timer interrupt "device"

 #### Note: Devices That Request Interrupts
-Some devices may request interrupts.
+ome devices may request interrupts.
 These get handled when the interrupt flag is set as mentioned [above](#Interrupt-Flag).
-These get handled by the IP pointing to the value at the memory location of the port of the device.
+There is a range of memory locations beginning at 0x03 named the interrupt service vector (ISV).
+Elements of this vector contain the addresses of the subroutine that should be called when a specific interrupt is triggered.
+These subroutines are called interrupt service routines (ISRs).
+For example, in the case of the timer interrupt, the device id is 07, thus, the ISV index is 0x07.
+This means that the value contained at 0x07 should be the address of the subroutine to be called when the timer interrupt is triggered.

 Example:
 ```